EV Beginner’s Guide (2023)

 *EVs are visible but are not the only potential high-user of power.
 The building of data centres in NZ (Amazon, Microsoft) will significantly increase power demand.
 Forecasts claim an increase of 81 megawatts (in 2021) to 303 MW in 2030.
 In London, the demands of data centres have put the grid under strain.

-That’s the equivalent of 606,000 EVs adding ~70 km of range to their vehicle every day.
+That’s the equivalent of 606,000 EVs adding ~70 km of range to their vehicle daily.

-The issue is if ALL those EVs charge at the same time – this is where smart charging comes in.
+The issue is if ALL those EVs charge simultaneously – this is where smart charging comes in.

 - NZ power generation quarterly (MBIE).